 The second race scheduled for 18 laps was just as frantic and with concerns over tyre wear the organisers cut the race distance to 15 laps and, once again, another red flag saw it become a 13 lap race.
 Ben, Alastair, Billy McConnell and Stuart Easton were continually swapping positions throughout the whole race and produced some of the best racing seen in years.
 This time it was Ben up to second and Alastair in third when the race was stopped and declared a result.

-Ben Wilson - "It's been a good day for me and I'm really pleased for the results I got, Thruxton isn't my best circuit so to leave here with two podiums is great.
+"It's been a good day for me and I'm really pleased for the results I got, Thruxton isn't my best circuit so to leave here with two podiums is great.
 It's going to be a tough season all year and who knows what is going to happen.
 I've really enjoyed being back out there and up there battling for the lead.
 It's always hard here with the slip streaming down the back straight and some of the riders are a little smaller than me, in both races I wanted to make a move on the last lap but both were cut short.
 You never know what will happen in racing but I'm really pleased to leave here with good points."
+Alastair Seeley -

-Alastair Seeley - "They were both really good races today and it's always close at Thruxton, I managed to get a good set up early in the weekend which helped me as with the bad weather track time was limited on Saturday.
+"They were both really good races today and it's always close at Thruxton, I managed to get a good set up early in the weekend which helped me as with the bad weather track time was limited on Saturday.
 I was trying to set something up for the last lap in the second race and was in a good position to make a move but it was cut short so had to settle for two podiums and I have left here leading the Championship so I am pretty happy.
 The Gearlink Kawasaki worked really well all weekend and we proved we have the speed to run with the Yamaha and Triumphs."
+For riders in the Pirelli National Superstock 600 race, the wide open expanses of the Thruxton airfield circuit combined with very similar specification of machines led to some really close racing and last gasp manoeuvres, particularly at the chicane leading to the start/finish straight.

 Taking the chequered flag at the end of a fast and furious race was Tim “Twister” Hastings.
 Making best of another rider’s time penalty, Hastings made the race his own and hopes that this is a sign of things to come on his Team E-Lites Kawasaki Ninja ZX-6R.